nicolasgasco/42_cursus/README.md

 ---
 ### DISCLAIMER FOR FELLOW STUDENTS OF 42!!
-Dont't copy from this repository.
+Don't copy from this repository.
 I'm not that good and it's against the spirit of 42.
 Ask your classmates for help.
 I only created this repository to keep track of my progress.
 ---